Hvukov/Hvukov/README.md

 This is my 4-step framework to solve any problem:

 <ol>
-    <li>Make sure to understand the problem 100% and ask the right questions to get a clear pic of the problem./li>
+    <li>Make sure to understand the problem 100% and ask the right questions to get a clear pic of the problem.
     <li>Divide and conquer.
-Break a big problem into smaller sub-problems./li>
+Break a big problem into smaller sub-problems.
     <li>Do as much research as I have to do.</li>
     <li>For bigger problems, write pseudo-code before writing actual code.</li>
   </ol>